-We have formalized COMMCSL and proved it sound in Isabelle/HOL; here, we give a high-level overview of our proof.

-We build on Vafeiadis's soundness proof of CSL [Vafeiadis 2011] and extend it to enable relational reasoning.
-Its basic idea is to define a predicate $safe_n(P,c,Q)$, which (ignoring frames and the resource invariant for now) intuitively expresses that c, when executed for n steps from any state satisfying P, will not abort and, if it terminates after those n steps, will end up satisfying Q. Hoare triples are then defined to hold if $safe_n$ holds for all n.
+We have formalized COMMCSL and proved it sound in Isabelle/HOL; here, we give a high-level overview of our proof (which is part of our artifact [Eilers et al. 2023] and available in the Archive of Formal Proofs [Dardinier 2023]).
+We build on Vafeiadis's soundness proof of CSL [Vafeiadis 2011], whose basic idea is to define a predicate $safe_n(P, c, Q)$ , which (ignoring frames and resources for now) expresses that c, when executed for n steps from any state satisfying P, will not abort and, if it terminates after those n steps, will end up satisfying Q. Hoare triples are then defined to hold if $safe_n$ holds for all n.
 The same idea is used in the soundness proof for SecCSL [Ernst and Murray 2019], a concurrent separation logic for non-interference.
-As explained before, the central difference between our logic and SecCSL is that SecCSL enforces that two executions with identical low inputs have the same control flow, s.t. the scheduler makes the same decisions in both executions, and therefore (in an idealized scenario) no internal timing channels exist.
+SecCSL enforces that two executions with identical low inputs have the same control flow, s.t. the scheduler makes the same decisions in both executions, and therefore (in an idealized scenario) no internal timing channels exist.
 Since we allow high data to influence control flow and therefore timing and scheduling, we have to prove that, given two executions with identical low inputs with arbitrary, potentially different schedules (and different control flow per thread), the program's public output will be low.

 As a result, the inductive argument used in existing proofs does not work for our setting.
-We solve this problem by formally separating the proof of safety from the proof of relational properties.
-We define a predicate $safe_n(\Gamma\perp, c, \sigma, \Sigma)$, where Γ\perp is, as before, either \perp or a resource context Γ , σ ranges over program states with extended heaps of the form $\langle s, gh \rangle$, and Σ is a set of such program states.
-Intuitively, $safe_n$ expresses (1) that executing c from σ , extended with a heap satisfying the resource invariant, for n steps will not abort, (2) that if it terminates, will result in one of the states in Σ (since, due to non-deterministic thread scheduling, there may be more than one final state), and (3) that if there is a shared resource, the state remains consistent w.r.t. some initial value v_0 , i.e.,
+We solve this problem by separating the proof of safety from the proof of relational properties.
+We define a predicate $safe_n(\Gamma{\perp}, c, \sigma, \Sigma)$ , where $\Gamma{\perp}$ is, as before, either $\perp$ or a resource context $\Gamma$ , $\sigma$ ranges over program states with extended heaps of the form $\langle s, gh \rangle$ , and $\Sigma$ is a set of such program states.
+Intuitively, $safe_n$ expresses (1) that executing c from $\sigma$ , extended with a heap satisfying the resource invariant, for n steps will not abort, (2) that if it terminates, will result in one of the states in $\Sigma$ (since, due to non-deterministic scheduling, there may be more than one final state), and (3) that if there is a shared resource, the state remains consistent w.r.t. some initial value $v_0$ , i.e., that the state of the resource heap continues to be a possible result of applying the actions with the arguments specified in the guards to the initial value $v_0$ .
+We provide the formal definition of safety in Eilers et al. [2022] .
+Crucially, this predicate makes a statement only about an individual execution.